-As described by Lagerquist et al. (2019) the frontal polylines are subject to two non-negligible causes of bias: inter- and intra-meteorologist.
-The first bias describes the effect that two meteorologists may consider disagree on the exact location of a frontat different pixels, the occurrence of a front at all, or which exact shape the frontal curve follows.
-The second bias describes the effect that the same meteorologist may have a biased on the placement of frontal data coming from previously placed fronts by the same person.
-This is due to the fact that at subsequent forecast analyses different persons carry out the analysis.
+As described by Lagerquist et al. (2019) the frontal polylines are subject to two non-negligible causes of bias: inter- and intrameteorologist.
+The first bias describes the effect that two meteorologists may disagree on the exact location of a front, the occurrence of a front at all, or which exact shape the frontal curve follows.
+The second bias describes the effect that the same meteorologist may be biased on the placement of frontal data coming from previously placed fronts by the same person.
 The transformation of these curves into poly-lines and the application onto a different resolution is subject to creating additional label displacements.
-While these problems are present in most human labeled data it is more peculiar in this specific case because the ideal poly-line shows should have a width of only a single pixel.
+While these problems are present in most human labeled data it is more peculiar in this specific case because the ideal poly-line should have a width of only a single pixel.
 As a result each ever so slight displacement introduces a large per pixel disparity between two fronts, as the intersection of the sets of pixels that describe these fronts ends up being close to non existent.
-As an example consider the frontal line depicted in Fig. 5 a.
-Predicting the same front with a one pixel displacement to the right, would lead to zero intersecting pixels.
-The same result would be achieved by simply not predicting any front at all.
-However, qualitatively one would clearly consider the first case a better prediction than the latter.
-This especially holds true if we consider that the provided label itself might be displaced due to one of the biases mentioned before.
 This has at least two negative effects.
-First, the gradient information is really sparse, as a close prediction will be considered false positive just as a far off prediction.
-Additionally, the label offset, as can be seen in the example of Fig. 5 a.
+First, the gradient information is really sparse, as a close prediction will be considered false positive just as a far off prediction, as can be seen in the example of Fig. 5 a.
 Further translating the green line to the right, will barely affect the count of intersecting pixel with the red line, even though one would consider the detection becoming worse the further it moves from the label.
 Secondly, the previously mentioned label offset due to personal bias may lead to the case that a labeled front is not located exactly at the physical frontal position, essentially creating a false label with wrong underlying atmospheric properties.
 Due to the low intersection count, a correctly placed detection will now score badly.

-One way to handle this might be to enlarge-widen the extracted front label, such that.
-While this approach introduces further false positive labels slight translations in the detection are less penalized as they are more likely to cover the correct location.
-A possible approach for this is shown in Fig. 5 b.
-While it still introduces false positive labels the penalty for the prediction of misplaced labels is less pronounced be covered due to the larger width of the labeled data.
+One way to handle this might be to widen the extracted front label.
+While this approach introduces further false positive labels slight translations in the detection are less penalized as they are more likely to be covered due to the larger width of the labeled data.
 Additionally the network is inclined to also detect wider frontal lines, making it even easier to create intersections.
 In the same way the effect of positional bias of the label placement is also reduced as the widened label is more likely to cover the physically correct location, if a small translational bias exists.
 However, this bias is not completely negated.
-From our studies and the results of previous studies (e.g., Matsuoka et al., 2019; Lagerquist et al., 2019; Biard and Kunkel, 2019) it seems apparent that a deep learning architecture learns this that a bias in label placement exists and as a results predicts result tends to predict enlarged lines, exhibiting a larger width than the provided label.
-When using enlarged labels this effect is further enhanced, creating even larger predictionstrying to cover the uncertainty caused by the bias.
+From our studies and the results of previous studies (e.g., Matsuoka et al., 2019; Lagerquist et al., 2019; Biard and Kunkel, 2019) it seems apparent that a deep learning architecture learns that a bias in label placement exists and as a result tends to predict enlarged lines, trying to cover the uncertainty caused by the bias.
 Using enlarged labels further enhances this effect, leading to even larger detections, which in return leads to a low spatial accuracy of the detections.
 To regain positional accuracy previous work used a morphological post-processing step to extract thin lines from wider network predictions.